ga-curriculum/responsive-design-v2/functional-hamburger-nav/README.md

 </header>
 ```

 To make our hamburger menu work its magic, we'll use a `checkbox input` that'll be visible on mobile devices.
-This way, we can dynamically style the menu depending on whether the checkbox is checked or not.
+This way, we can dynamically style the menu depending on whether the checkbox is checked.
 The `<label>` tag above the checkbox lets us define the "icon" that represents our hamburger menu.

 ## Styling our UI

-Now it's time to style our navbar.
-Delete all rules in your `css/style.css`. and add the following code instead:
+Now, it's time to style our navbar.
+Delete all rules in your `css/style.css`, and add the following code instead:

 ```css
 /* reset our css */